 My husband was a high risk for suicide.
-He was addicted to marijuana(I will argue anyone who says otherwise), suffered from psychosis, had previous suicide attempts and his uncle, and my uncle also completed suicide.
+He was addicted to marijuana, suffered from psychosis, had previous suicide attempts and his uncle, and my uncle also completed suicide.
 When someone you love dies by suicide, your risk for suicide increases.
 I’ve read numerous times suicide can run in families.
 Not necessarily genetically, but because the act of the one you love taking their own life makes you taking your own life an option.
 The impossible becomes possible.

 He had hospitalizations and though he had supports, many of his social supports had disappeared as to not enable him; and his behavior while manic isolated him as well.
 Many of his friends only heard from him this last year when he needed money or wanted marijuana.
 Mania made him narcissistic and difficult to communicate with.
 He became delusional.
 Add to the loss of a social support system, the fact that he was young a young male, age 32 and early in the stages of diagnosis, my Peter(nickname) was a perfect fit if you compare him to the stats above.